toofusan/Twity/README.md

 See https://dev.twitter.com/streaming/reference for more Methods.

 ### Response class
-See `TwitterJson.cs`, and https://dev.twitter.com/overview/api/tweets , https://dev.twitter.com/overview/api/users , https://dev.twitter.com/overview/api/entities , https://dev.twitter.com/overview/api/entities-in-twitter-objects .
+See `DataModels/Responses/`, and https://dev.twitter.com/overview/api/tweets , https://dev.twitter.com/overview/api/users , https://dev.twitter.com/overview/api/entities , https://dev.twitter.com/overview/api/entities-in-twitter-objects .

-You can modify `TwitterJson.cs` to get a response item.
+You can modify `DataModels/Responses/` to get a response item.

 ## License
 - There are some modified code from other library.
-Check "TwitterOauth.cs" and "TwitterHelper.cs".
+Check "Scripts/TwitterOauth.cs" and "Helpers/TwitterHelper.cs".
 - For other parts, MIT.